 On the way home, we took the very short 20 minute detour to find paradise (aka Barafundle Bay).
 We checked out of Bluestone and had a picnic lunch on the most magical secluded beach.

 Disclosure: We were guests of Bluestone in Wales.
-All opinions are our own.
+All opinions are our own in this Bluestone Wales Review.
 Thanks for supporting the brands that make it possible for me to be a UK travel blogger and food blogger.